CalilDrissi/dev-reports/UI Web Design Guildelines.md

+**Don't find complications where there is none

 ## Steps for Developing landing page

 1. tech stack choice.
 2. assets and copywrite at hand
-3. colors and fonts (responsive) and spacing(responsive) values established.
+3. colors and fonts (responsive) and spacing(responsive) values system established.
 4. define reusable components and code them first.
 5. build section by section in responsive mode.
 6.